Stari GradTHE 2026 TRAVEL GUIDE

 Share

-Stari Grad, which in Croatian just means “Old Town”, is in fact the oldest town on the island, founded by the ancient Greeks in the 4th century BC, and settled before that by Illyrians and now forgotten prehistoric tribes.
-An ancient seaside town, where the harbour meets an immortal landscape of olives, vineyards, and forested hills, Stari Grad feels a world away from glitzy Hvar Town, and is one of Croatia’s greatest treasures.
+Stari Grad, which in Croatian just means 'Old Town', is indeed the oldest town on the island and one of the oldest in Europe, founded by the ancient Greeks in the 4th century BC.
+Before the Greeks, it was settled by Illyrians and now forgotten prehistoric tribes.
+An ancient seaside town, where the sea meets an immortal landscape of olives, vineyards, and forested hills, Stari Grad feels a world away from glitzy Hvar Town, and is one of Croatia’s greatest treasures.

 The entire town, with buildings and streets hewn from local stone, is an archaeological site, with relics such as intricate mosaics and rustic shrines dating back thousands of years, if not longer.
 With its deep, sheltered harbour, it’s no surprise that the subtle beauty of this marvellous little community has won the hearts of the world’s most passionate sailing and yachting aficionados.